Postgraduate taught ( full-time, part-time)

 Upon graduation you'll be well placed to provide businesses, government bodies and charitable institutions with expertise and insights into psychological aspects of marketing, branding, advertising and consumer behaviour.

 Our psychology research has been classified as world-leading and internationally excellent in the latest Research Excellence Framework (REF) and we continue to work with industry to generate relevant research outcomes that lead to measurable impact.
-Organisations we have worked with to date include: BBC, Unilever, Essex Police, Skanska and The Conversation among others.
+For more information about who we work with please click on the individual links of the course lecturers.

 Our Masters degree is designed for graduates wishing to start, or further develop, careers in consumer psychology.
 It's relevant to many industries, including marketing, PR, advertising, and consumer research, marketing research and product development.
 As this subject area is not commonly taught in the UK, the skills and consumer awareness you'll develop will give you a distinct edge in a competitive job market.
 Alternatively, you might choose to undertake further study at PhD level.